alesur/data-recovery-guides/vmware/RecoverVM.md

 it should now pass sucessfully

 Now at this point don't mount it to same HOST!
+Create new Virtual Machine with new OS version installed or choose any other VM machine.
-Create new Virtual Machine and mount this disk to it to, access the data latest data.
+Now you can mount this disk to it to and access the latest data.

 Hope this helps :)